- Read our review guidelines

 Once you’ve tied the line to the spool you can close the bail.
 If you have a lot of line left at the tag end of your knot, you can cut this off.

 With the bail arm in a closed position, you can now spool your reel.
 Your line will usually come on a little spool, so place this spool on a flat surface so that it will be rotating in the same direction as your spool when you turn it.

-It can help to have a friend with you, so they can position the line spool on a pencil or other thin object, and the line spool can rotate more effectively as you turn the handle on your reel, loading it onto the reel’s spool.
+It can help to have a friend with you so you have more than one hand and they can position the line spool on a pencil or other thin object.
+And the line spool can rotate more effectively as you turn the handle on your reel, loading it onto the reel’s spool.

-Keeping the light tine using your hand, turn the reel handle with your other hand and spool the line onto the reel, in a similar way as if you were reeling in a fish.
+Keeping the light tine using one hand and your pointer finger, turn the reel handle with your other hand and spool the line onto the reel, in a similar way as if you were reeling in a small fish.

 Step 4: Set Up Your Line